microbit-foundation/dev-docs/hardware/powersupply.md

 # Overview

-Power to the micro:bit may be provided via the USB connection via the interface chip (which has an on-board regulator), or via a battery plugged into the top connector.
-It is also possible (with care) to power the micro:bit from the 3V pad at the bottom.
-The 3V pad at the bottom can be used to provide power to small external circuits.
+Power to the micro:bit may be provided via:

+- USB connection via the interface chip (which has an on-board regulator)
+- A battery plugged into the JST connector.
+- The 3V and GND pins on the Edge Connector
+- The two losenge shaped pads on the rear right of the board

+Power from the micro:bit can be provided by the 3V and GND pins to small external circuits.

-It runs from battery, USB, or from the pads on the bottom, so it's quite a flexible device - but beware to stay within the design parameters of the device so you don't cause any damage to it.
+It's is important to stay within the design parameters of the board:

-* The nRF51 datasheet states that the operating range of the chip is 1.8V to 3.6V.

 * When powered from USB, the on board interface chip (KL26) uses it's on chip regulator to provide power, and this chip is rated at a maximum of 120mA.